 TD Ameritrade does not provide tax advice.
 Every individual’s tax situation is different, and it is important to consult a qualified tax advisor regarding the application of a plan’s benefits to your own individual situation

 1A donor may elect to treat a contribution to a beneficiary's account as made ratably over a five-year period.
-As a result a donor may make a contribution to a beneficiary's account of up to $70,000 for 2017, which increases to $75,000 as of January 1, 2018 (or up to twice that much if the donor and his or her spouse elect to “split” gifts) without any negative gift tax consequences, so long as the donor does not make any additional contributions to the account (or any other gifts to the account beneficiary) during that tax year or any of the succeeding four calendar years.
+As a result a donor may make a contribution to a beneficiary's account of up to $75,000 as of January 1, 2018 (or up to twice that much if the donor and his or her spouse elect to “split” gifts) without any negative gift tax consequences, so long as the donor does not make any additional contributions to the account (or any other gifts to the account beneficiary) during that tax year or any of the succeeding four calendar years.
 A Federal Gift Tax Return (Form 709) is required to be filed.
 Please consult with your tax or legal professional.
 If the donor dies before the end of the five-year period, the portion of the contribution allocable to years after the donor's death will be includible in the donor's estate for Federal estate tax purposes.

 Investments in 529 plans are not guaranteed or insured by the FDIC, SIPC or any other government agency, and are not deposits or other obligations of any depository institution.

 Withdrawals used to pay for qualified higher education expenses are typically free from federal income tax.
 These expenses include tuition, fees, books, computer equipment and software, supplies and equipment required for enrollment at a qualified institution of higher education.
 Room and board is considered a qualified education-related expense if the student is enrolled on at least a half-time basis.
 The earnings portion (if any) of a Non-Qualified Withdrawal will be treated as ordinary income to the recipient and may also be subject to an additional 10% federal tax penalty.